Also read three Grantee Stories of program alumni.

 The program aims to strengthen the academic productivity and overall excellence of nursing schools by providing mentorship, leadership training, and salary and research support to young faculty.

-- Twenty four scholars have been inducted into the American Academy of Nursing, the most prestigious honor in nursing, usually reserved for nurse scholars much later in their careers.
+º Twenty four scholars/alumni have been inducted into the American Academy of Nursing, the most prestigious honor in nursing, usually reserved for nurse scholars much later in their careers.

-- Thirty scholars have been promoted to associate professor in their schools of nursing.
+º Thirty two scholars/alumni have been promoted to associate professor in their schools of nursing.

-- One scholar has been promoted to full professor and is also a member of the NFS national advisory committee.
+º One of our alumni has been selected as a member of the program's national advisory committee.

-- Twelve scholars have received academic honors or awards.
+º Twenty six scholars have received academic honors or awards